eclipse-xpanse/xpanse/README.md

-# Eclipse Open Services Cloud
+# Open Services Cloud

-Eclipse Open Services Cloud is an Open Source project allowing to easily implement native managed service on any cloud service provider.
+Open Services Cloud is an Open Source project allowing to easily implement native managed service on any cloud service provider.

-Eclipse Open Services Cloud unleash your cloud services by removing vendor lock-in and lock out.
+Open Services Cloud unleash your cloud services by removing vendor lock-in and lock out.
 It standardizes and exposes cloud service providers core services, meaning that your Open Services Cloud service is portable (multi-cloud) on any cloud topology and provider.
 It also avoids tight coupling of your service to other cloud service provider services.

 ## APIs (core services)